winglang/wing/docs/06-contributors/sdk-architecture.md

 * a snippet of code (inline string or file)
 * an entrypoint (name of a function to call)
-* a map of "captured" data and resources
+* a map of resource bindings

 For example, given the following Wing code: